jdmonin/JSettlers2/doc/extra/GameActionExtractor.md

 - SOCChoosePlayerRequest -> Choose player to rob from
 - p3:SOCChoosePlayer:
      - In gameState WAITING_FOR_ROB_CLOTH_OR_RESOURCE -> Choose whether to steal cloth or a resource
-- SOCReportRobbery -> Robbery results
+- SOCRobberyResult -> Robbery results
 - SOCBankTrade -> Bank trade or Undo bank trade
 - SOCMakeOffer -> Player trade: Make trade offer or counteroffer
 - SOCClearOffer: